-7 Important Life Lessons You Learn From Breaking Up With A Friend
+7 Things You Learn From Breaking Up With A Friend

 We all know breaking up is hard to do, but breaking up can be even harder when it's with your best friend.
 Losing someone you've been friends with for years, who may have known you since high school, and who has been there through all of your romantic breakups, can be even more painful than losing a romantic partner.
 Unfortunately, some people aren't meant to be best friends forever and, like romantic relationships, there are usually tell-tale signs that you should end a friendship.

 Whether it's a toxic friendship, you've grown apart, or you just aren't compatible anymore, coming to terms with losing someone close to you can be a difficult task, especially since said friend isn't there to help you through it.
 You may have accepted that it's time to move on and have already come up with a strategy to break up with your friend as amicably as possible.
 But, that doesn't make it hurt any less.
 Fortunately, breaking up with a friend isn't all bad.
 There is a lot you can learn from ending a friendship.
 Here are some valuable lessons breaking up with a friend can teach you.

 1. People Change